HB 2102

 This bill would require agreements between West Virginia landowners and outside firms limiting development on that land for carbon offset purposes to register the agreements with the WV Tax Commissioner.
 It declares it the public policy of the state to encourage land development and timber harvesting.
 It limits carbon offset agreements that would impede that development to 40 years.

-Sponsors: Gary G. Howell, Wayne Clark
+Sponsors: Wayne Clark

 CWV Position: Opposes